kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 Know all persons by these presents, that we \_\_\_\_\_\_ (name of charter operator) \_\_\_\_\_\_ of\_\_\_\_\_\_ (city) \_\_\_\_\_\_ (state) as Principal (hereinafter called Principal), and \_\_\_\_\_\_ (name of surety) a corporation created and existing under the laws of the State of \_\_\_\_\_\_ (State) as Surety (hereinafter called Surety) are held and firmly bound unto the United States of America in the sum of \$\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_(see 14 CFR 380.34) for which payment, well and truly to be made, we bind ourselves and our heirs, executors, administrators, successors, and assigns, jointly and severally, firmly by these presents.

-Whereas Principal intends to become a Public Charter operator pursuant to the provisions of [[Volume 4/D Special regulations/0380 Public chart[[Volume 4/D Special regulations/0380 Public charters.md#§380.34   Security and depository agreements.|14 CFR 380.34]] part 380]] and other rules and regulations of the Department relating to insurance or other security for the protection of charter participants, and has elected to file with the Department of Transportation such a bond as will insure financial responsibility with respect to all moneys received from charter participants for services in connection with a Public Charter to be operated subject to part 380 of the Department's regulations in accordance with contracts, agreements, or arrangements therefore, and
+Whereas Principal intends to become a Public Charter operator pursuant to the provisions of [[Volume 4/D Special regulations/0380 Public charters.md|14 CFR part 380]] and other rules and regulations of the Department relating to insurance or other security for the protection of charter participants, and has elected to file with the Department of Transportation such a bond as will insure financial responsibility with respect to all moneys received from charter participants for services in connection with a Public Charter to be operated subject to part 380 of the Department's regulations in accordance with contracts, agreements, or arrangements therefore, and

 Whereas this bond is written to assure compliance by Principal as an authorized charter operator with [[Volume 4/D Special regulations/0380 Public charters.md|14 CFR part 380]] and other rules and regulations of the Department relating to insurance and other security for the protection of charter participants, and shall inure to the benefit of any and all charter participants to whom Principal may be held legally liable for any damages herein described.